 A health-news story in The New York Times set me thinking about the kinds of biases working in the background that affect both reporting and headlines.
 This was sent to the Public Editor of the Times for his consideration; I got a response from his assistant indicating that it would be put on file for consideration in “possible future columns about headlines”.

-One note: although it was only mentioned in passing in the letter, I think it is an under-emphasized point that because of the way people read the newspaper the placement of pertinent information within a story can bias the reporting as much as the information itself.
+One note: although it was only mentioned in passing in the letter, I think it is an under-emphasized point that, because of the way people read the newspaper, the placement (example and example) of pertinent information within a story can bias the reporting as much as the information itself.
 In most discussions of media “bias”, it is assumed that a valid defense against bias is that “both sides” are presented somewhere in the text.
 But few people actually read all stories all the way to the last paragraph.
 Many (perhaps most) people skim the headlines (either in print or online) for stories that interest them, then skim the first few paragraphs of stories they’ve chosen to read for the gist.
 If what they read in the headlines or in the first few paragraphs seems either to include all the important points or to reinforce what they had already assumed about the story, then they don’t bother to read the rest.
 Thus, for practical purposes and for most people, “balanced” information that is presented in the fifth or tenth or seventeenth paragraph may as well not have been included at all.
 I suspect that is a large part of the perception of bias.

 21 January 2005